It’s been a year since Zachary came into our lives and its time to focus on getting in shape post-baby.

 Cleaning Up My Diet.
 My food intake is reasonably good – excluding said past five months – I typically eat healthy foods with the odd sweet treat or take away but this can be cleaned up for sure.
 I’m planning on getting in shape post-baby by eating clean and lean foods and one of my favourite books on this is by James Duigan called the Clean & Lean Diet.
 It really shouldn’t be called a diet as its more way of life and the tools he teaches to eat clean and lean dramatically helped me get in shape prior to being pregnant.
 And what really was the key selling point was for me, is that the food was tasty!
 Often times I find healthy food can be really bland and lacking in flavour, but the Clean and Lean recipes are all SO tasty.
 He recently released the Clean & Lean Diet Cookbook with 150 recipes and I just ordered it from Amazon.

 Pilates.
 Then the final way I am getting in shape post-baby is by doing a Pilates class per week.
 I’m on doctors orders to strengthen my core and was recommended to start doing Pilates.
-I’ve signed up to a 10-week beginners course at my local surf club and have done three classes already.
+I’ve signed up for a 10-week beginners course at my local surf club and have done three classes already.
 Have to say, I’m really enjoying it.
 I did hot yoga years ago and this is very similar where you use your own body weight to strengthen your core, yet it also includes using a medicine ball, stretch band etc to lengthen and strengthen your muscles.
 After just three classes I can feel the tightness in my shoulders and neck release.

 When it comes to getting in shape post-baby, I know I need to give myself a bit of self-love and care as well.